Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Brent and are not the council.
 About us

-The report pack also includes a representation from an interested party, which raises concerns about the integrity of the licensing process and the suitability of individuals seeking control of the premises, particularly in relation to the consent for the current transfer application potentially being obtained under threat or improper pressure.
+The report pack also included documentation related to a transfer application for the premises licence to Ms. Meriem Harchi and an application to vary the premises licence to specify Ms. Harchi as the Designated Premises Supervisor.
+A representation from an interested party was also included, raising concerns about the integrity of the licensing process and the suitability of individuals seeking control of the premises, particularly in relation to alleged improper pressure to obtain consent for the transfer.

 Attendees